filidorwiese/redux-wait-for-ssr/README.md

 ```
 Some remarks:

-* It doesn't really matter which other middleware you're using, thunk, sagas or epics, as long as you dispatch a new action after the side-effect has completed, you can "wait for it".
+* It doesn't really matter which other middleware you're using, thunks, sagas or epics, as long as you dispatch a new action after the side-effect has completed, you can "wait for it".
 * Notice the parameter given to `waitFor()` is an array of strings, you can specify multiple actions which all have to occur before the promise is resolved, conceptually similar to `Promise.all()`.
+* In order to prevent hanging promises on the server-side, the promise is auto-rejected after a set timeout of 10 seconds.
+You can change this with `waitFor([actions], 1000)`.
+And using a **try/catch** block you could handle the rejection gracefully.
 * If you're a Next.js user, see usage below!

 ### Installation: